seevibes/twitter_ads/README.md

 # twitter_ads
 Gem to simplify access to TwitterAds API

+Installation:
+    gem install twitter_ads

+or in your Gemfile:
+    gem 'twitter_ads'

 Usage:

 You need to instanciete the client with a whitlsted Twitter Ads application and a user token allowed for this app: